 A homebuyer with less than 20 percent down must buy private mortgage insurance (PMI) year after year until equity reaches 20 percent.
 The idea is to give the lender a cushion of equity on which to rely in case the buyer defaults.
 This PMI is calculated annually but is usually paid monthly, so it adds an amount to your monthly mortgage payment.
 Conventional mortgage insurance rates vary depending on the down payment amount and the borrower's credit score.
 Typical PMI premiums can range from $30 to $70 per month for every $100,000 borrowed.

 Loan Type #2: Jumbo Mortgages

 Jumbo mortgages are those that are bigger than the guidelines set by Fannie Mae and Freddie Mac for conforming loans (or, the types of loans that conform to financing guidelines set by the Federal Housing Finance Agency).
 Both of these federally backed companies buy and guarantee conforming mortgages issued through lenders in the secondary mortgage market.
-In 2020, the conforming loan size limit for a home was $510,400 nationwide, but it can be higher in certain high-priced markets.
+In 2021, the conforming loan size limit for a home is $548,250, but it can be higher in certain high-priced markets.
 Loans exceeding these limits are called jumbo mortgages or nonconforming mortgages.

 Lenders look at the same credit elements for a jumbo loan application as for a conforming loan, including credit score (at least 680), size of down payment, monthly debt obligations relative to income (debt-to-income ratio) and money left in reserve after closing.
 Jumbo lenders allow a higher debt-to-income ratio and may not mandate private mortgage insurance, but they will look for 12 months of money reserves after the close.